 The Roles of Scrum

-Pigs – those who are directly involved in the process, committed to build the project and also responsible for it.
+Pigs – those who are directly involved in the process, committed to building the project and also responsible for it.

 - The Product Owner – is the voice and interests of the customer.
-He is responsible with the design, administration, control and display of the uncompleted product; will take the final decision regarding the backlog tasks and prioritize them.
-The Product Owner is selected by the Scrum Manager, customer and management.
+He is responsible for the design, administration, control, and display of the uncompleted product; will take the final decision regarding the backlog tasks and prioritize them.
+The Product Owner is selected by the Scrum Manager, customer, and management.

 - The Team – is accountable for developing the product; it has the authority of taking decisions concerning the solving the tasks of each sprint and has the right to self-organize itself for the same purpose.
 A Scrum team is made of 5-9 individuals.